stephenjsweeney/tbftss/README_DEV.md

 * [9] - Show the current frames per second
 * [0] - Take a screenshot once per second, saving to /tmp/tbftss on Linux.

-By default, the game will output WARN level messages, or greater.
-To see INFO level messages, you can use:
+By default, the game will output INFO level messages, or greater.
+To reduce to WARN level messages, you can use:

-`./tbftss -info`
+`./tbftss -warn`

 Note that using `-debug` will automatically output DEBUG level messages.